ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 (eSE), or BIOS firmware.
 An execution environment may not, by default, be capable of claims collection for a given Target Environment.
-Often, Attesting Environments are designed specifically with claims collection in mind.
+Attesting Environments are designed specifically with claims collection in mind.

 {:twotypes-env: artwork-align="center"}
 ~~~~ TWOTYPES